Allegis Law Logo

 The selling of shares generally comes with either short-term or long-term capital gains tax rates, which can be exceptionally high.
 For example, short-term rates can top out at 37 percent while long-term rates can be as high as 20 percent – each of which can take a serious bite out of earnings.
 Achieving QSBS status allows investors to secure up to a 0 percent rate for federal capital gains tax, but the actual benefits are calculated according to when the shares were acquired.

-1. If the QSBS-eligible stock was acquired on or before September 27, 2010, up to 100 percent of the qualified gain can be excluded from capital gains tax.
+• Stock issued after September 27, 2010, and on or before July 4, 2025: up to 100 percent of the qualified gain may be excluded from federal capital gains tax.

 Shareholders have the option of declaring their total eligible gains in one year or spreading the amount out over several years.
 Additionally, when a shareholder works for more than one company that qualifies for QSBS exemptions, they can claim the tax advantage afforded by each company independently.